crypticseeds/Hotel-Inventory-Booking-System/README.md

 - [Booking Service](./booking_service/README.md)
 - [Inventory Service](./inventory_service/README.md)

+## CI/CD & Code Quality

+This project uses GitHub Actions for continuous integration (CI) and SonarCloud for code quality analysis:

+- **GitHub Actions CI:**
+  - On every push and pull request to `main`, a matrix build runs for both `booking_service` and `inventory_service`.
+  - Each service is tested in isolation: dependencies are installed with [UV](https://docs.astral.sh/uv/), code is linted with Ruff, and tests are run with pytest.
+  - The workflow file is located at `.github/workflows/ci.yml`.
+- **SonarCloud:**
+  - Code quality, bugs, and vulnerabilities are automatically analyzed for every commit and pull request.
+  - See the live dashboard: [SonarCloud Project Overview](https://sonarcloud.io/project/overview?id=crypticseeds_Hotel-Inventory-Booking-System)

+---

 ## Future Enhancements
 - Enforce idempotency for POST /booking to avoid duplicates.
 - Service-to-service communication via message broker (e.g., Kafka, EventBridge).